VictoriaMetrics/VictoriaMetrics/README.md

 </div>

-Please, note that VictoriaMetrics also exposes endpoint for InfluxDB v2 HTTP API at `/influx/api/v2/write` and `/api/v2/write`.

 An arbitrary number of lines delimited by '\n' (aka newline char) can be sent in a single request.
 After that the data may be read via [/api/v1/export](#how-to-export-data-in-json-line-format) endpoint: